[Date Prev][Date Next][Thread Prev][Thread Next][Date Index][Thread Index]

 Homepage Addy: http://www.hunterash.com/ Disclaimers: The characters and show all belong to Joss Whedon, Fox, Mutant Enemy, Kuzui, and God only knows who else.
 The storyline, however, is the sole property of the author.
 This story cannot be sold or used for profit in any way.
 Copies of this story may be made for private use only and must include all disclaimers and copyright notices.

-Otherside by the Red Hot Chili Peppers used without permission but no
+Otherside by the Red Hot Chili Peppers used without permission but no harm is intended.
+Hope the guys have a sense of humor.

 Spoilers: up to season 5.
 Oz never returned.